Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-1/ch1-2-ros2-nodes-topics-services.md

 # Chapter 1.2: ROS 2 Nodes, Topics, and Services

-## Summary
-This chapter provides an in-depth exploration of the fundamental ROS 2 communication primitives: nodes, topics, and services.
-These components form the backbone of the ROS 2 communication architecture and are essential for building distributed robotic applications.

 ## Learning Objectives
 By the end of this chapter, you will be able to:
 - Create and manage ROS 2 nodes with proper lifecycle